 We typically use costless (or zero-cost) collars, three-way collars and/or swap contracts to manage risks related to changes in oil, natural gas and NGL prices.
 Costless collars provide us with downside price protection through the purchase of a put option that is financed through the sale of a call option.
 Because the call option proceeds are used to offset the cost of the put option, these arrangements are initially "costless" to us.
-Three-way costless collars also provide us with downside price protection through the purchase of a put option, but they also allow us to participate in price upside through the purchase of a call option.
-The purchase of both the put option and call option are financed through the sale of a call option.
-Because the proceeds from the call option sale are used to offset the cost of the purchased put and call options, these arrangements are also initially "costless" to us.
+Three-way costless collars also provide us with downside price protection through the purchase of a put option, but they also allow us to participate in price upside through the purchase of a call option and call option are financed through the sale of a call option.
+Because the proceeds from the call option sale are used to offset the cost of the put options, these arrangements are also initially "costless" to us.
 In the case of a costless collar, the put option or options and the call option have different fixed price components.
 In a swap contract, a floating price is exchanged for a fixed price over a specified period, providing downside price protection.